thousandyoung/cnki-crawler/README.md

 # CNKI Crawler

 This is a Python-based crawler for CNKI (China National Knowledge Infrastructure) that utilizes Selenium to extract a paper's title, link, date, abstract, keywords, and generates a corresponding author-department dictionary.
+Supports setting the pages in a grab and continuing previous grab.

 ## Requirements